brundy/Auto_Poster/README.md

 - [Homepage](https://brundy.github.io/Auto_Poster/) - Overview of Auto_Poster and its features
 - [Privacy Policy](https://brundy.github.io/Auto_Poster/privacy/privacy.md) - Detailed privacy policy for Auto_Poster

+**Note:** The content for the GitHub Pages site is in the `gh-pages` directory, not in this README.md file.
+Changes to this README.md file won't affect the GitHub Pages site.
+To update the GitHub Pages site, you need to modify the files in the `gh-pages` directory.

+**Important:** When accessing the GitHub Pages site, use the URL https://brundy.github.io/Auto_Poster/ (without index.html).
+The URL https://brundy.github.io/Auto_Poster/index.html will result in a 404 error because GitHub Pages is configured to serve the index.md file directly.

 ### Local Development

 The GitHub Pages site is located in the `gh-pages` directory.
 To preview the site locally: